ActivitySim/activitysim/docs/abmexample.rst

 The example has the following root folder/file setup:

   * configs - settings, expressions files, etc.
+  * configs_mp - override settings for the multiprocess configuration
   * data - input data such as land use, synthetic population files, and skims
   * output - outputs folder
-  * simulation.py - main script to run the model

 Inputs
 ~~~~~~